One of the pressing questions about COVID-19 remains: How long does immunity last?

 These antibody ‘sustainers’ had a shorter course of symptoms, suggesting that some individuals who recover from COVID-19 faster may be mounting a more effective and durable immune response to the virus.

-To this end, the team recruited and enrolled 92 people in the Boston area who had recovered from COVID-19 between March and June of 2020.
+They recruited and enrolled 92 people in the Boston area who had recovered from COVID-19 between March and June of 2020.

 Five of the individuals were hospitalized but all others recovered at home.